Antenna: Remembering the Brit-Pop Bardot

 Boty acted and designed posters and sets at the Royal Court theatre, as well as being one of Alfie’s girlfriends in the eponymous film.
 She danced on the seminal 1960s pop music TV show Ready, Steady Go, and was the role model for Liz in Billy Liar, directed by John Schlesinger.
 Her life and good looks inspired the screenplay of Frederick Raphael’s Darling, which even starred a Boty lookalike in the form of Julie Christie.

-All along, Boty went on painting and collaging.
+Despite her many interests, Boty went on painting and collaging.
 She used male pin-ups of the period, such as Elvis Presley, Jean-Paul Belmondo and British writer Derek Marlowe, interspersed with triumphant images of women wreathed in roses to symbolise their femininity and power.
 Like Andy Warhol, she recycled publicity stills and press photographs.

 No one knew what had become of her work until many of her paintings were rediscovered in a barn on her brother’s farm